 The purpose of the QCESC awards is to pay tribute and recognize Engineering and Science Professionals whose exceptional achievements and outstanding contributions have made a lasting impact on technology, society, and their profession.
 This includes helping to promote and raise the awareness of STEM (Engineering, Science, Technology, and Mathematics) education and careers in our local communities including in our schools.

 Awards will be given out at our Annual Banquet on Thursday, February 22, 2018 at the Putnam Museum.
-Details to follow.
+You can register here: Banquet

 The 2018 Award nominations are now being accepted for the following awards:

 - Junior Engineer of the Year (< 36 years old on 12/31/17)

 - Junior Scientist of the Year (< 36 years old on 12/31/17)